klasmodin/klasmodin.github.io/_drafts/what-is-shape-analysis.md

 Which two shapes are more alike?
 </div>

-Whether so mathematically depends on the definition of a *distance* between shapes.
+Whether so mathematically depends on our definition of *distance* between shapes.
-Indeed, in mathematics the concept of distance (or metric) is abstract and goes well beyond Euclidean space.
+Indeed, in mathematics the concept of distance is abstract and goes well beyond Euclidean space.
 Thus, two shapes are similar if the distance between them is small.
-But we have to be careful: there's no universally given shape distance.
+But we have to be careful: there's no canonically given shape distance.
 What is suitable depends on the application.
-The mathematical theory of shape analysis is flexible enough to allow many choices, yet rigid enough to admit mathematical analysis and numerical computations.
+The mathematical theory of **shape analysis** is flexible enough to allow many choices, yet rigid enough to admit a unified framework for analysis and numerical computations.

 ## Historical overview